uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/abstraction.md

 ### LO 2.2.3 Identify multiple levels of abstractions that are used when writing programs.

 - **EK 2.2.3A Different programming languages offer different levels of abstraction.**

-{panel type="teacher-note" summary="Exclusion EK 2.2.3A"}
+{panel type="teacher-note"}

-EXCLUSION STATEMENT (for EK 2.2.3A): Knowledge of the abstraction capabilities of all programming languages is beyond the scope of this course and the AP Exam.
+# EXCLUSION STATEMENT (for EK 2.2.3A):

+Knowledge of the abstraction capabilities of all programming languages is beyond the scope of this course and the AP Exam.

 {panel end}

 - **EK 2.2.3B High-level programming languages provide more abstractions for the programmer and make it easier for people to read and write a program.**
 - **EK 2.2.3C Code in a programming language is often translated into code in another (lower level) language to be executed on a computer.**
 - **EK 2.2.3D In an abstraction hierarchy, higher levels of abstraction (the most general concepts) would be placed toward the top and lower level abstractions (the more specific concepts) toward the bottom.**
 - EK 2.2.3E Binary data is processed by physical layers of computing hardware, including gates, chips, and components.
 - EK 2.2.3F A logic gate is a hardware abstraction that is modeled by a Boolean function.

-{panel type="teacher-note" summary="Exclusion EK 2.2.3F"}
+{panel type="teacher-note"}

-EXCLUSION STATEMENT (for EK 2.2.3F): Memorization of specific gate visual representations is beyond the scope of this course and the AP Exam.
+# EXCLUSION STATEMENT (for EK 2.2.3F):

+Memorization of specific gate visual representations is beyond the scope of this course and the AP Exam.

 {panel end}

 - EK 2.2.3G A chip is an abstraction composed of low-level components and circuits that perform a specific function.
 - EK 2.2.3H A hardware component can be low level like a transistor or high level like a video card.
 - EK 2.2.3I Hardware is built using multiple levels of abstractions, such as transistors, logic gates, chips, memory, motherboards, special purpose cards, and storage devices.